Nahi-shady/Backend-learning-phase/library_management/documentation.md

 Select an option:

-## Code-structure
+## Code structure
 The codebase is structured into several packages to separate concerns and organize the functionality:

-models: Contains data structures for books and members.
+models: Contains data structures for books and members
 services: Implements the library operations.
 controllers: Handles user input and orchestrates actions. main.go: Entry point for the application, with the command-line interface logic.